SumSubstance/KYC-Android-Release/README.md

     })
  }
  //second, pass it to KYCLivenessFaceAuthActivity.
- //this callback nullable and optional startActivityForResult(KYCLivenessFaceAuthActivity.newIntent(this@StartActivity, BuildConfig.BASE_URL, applicantId, token, Locale.getDefault(), customization, receiver), KYCLiveness3D.REQUEST_CODE_ID_FACE_AUTH)
+ //Remember! this callback nullable and optional. startActivityForResult(KYCLivenessFaceAuthActivity.newIntent(this@StartActivity, BuildConfig.BASE_URL, applicantId, token, Locale.getDefault(), customization, receiver), KYCLiveness3D.REQUEST_CODE_ID_FACE_AUTH)
 ```
 Than after request will completed you recieve Bundle object like: